marygracemoesta/R-User-Guide/Databricks_Architecture_Overview/DBFS.md

 You can read more about the SparkR and sparklyr data types in the `Spark - Distributed R sections` under `SparkR vs. sparklyr`.
 We'll also talk more about DBFS in the package management section of this guide.

 # Using DBFS resources for Deep Learning
 Within DBFS there is a `/ml` directory.
 This directory was designed with an optimized FUSE mount specifically for deep learning and processing image data.
+To learn more, see the [high performance local APIs](https://docs.databricks.com/user-guide/databricks-file-system.html#high-performance-local-apis) section of the DBFS documentation.